digitalocean/doctl/README.md

     sudo snap connect doctl:ssh-keys :ssh-keys

+##### Use with Docker

+Using `doctl registry login` requires the `dot-docker` personal-files connection for `doctl`:

+    sudo snap connect doctl:dot-docker

+This allows `doctl` to add DigitalOcean container registry credentials to your Docker configuration file.

 #### Arch Linux

 Arch users not using a package manager can install from the [AUR](https://aur.archlinux.org/packages/doctl-bin/).